grafana/crocochrome/doc/chromium-sandbox.md

 [2]: Known not to work as Docker forbids the required syscalls via [seccomp policies](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile).

-[3]: May or may not work depending on host kernel and CRI (see 1 and 2).
-Observed to work if host and CRI allows it (non-ubuntu, CRI-O).
+[3]: May or may not work depending on host kernel and CRI settings (see 1 and 2).
+Observed to work if host and CRI allows it (Arch linux, CRI-O).

 [4]: Known to not work due to seccomp policies mentioned in [2] also applying, even after you become root through the setuid helper.

-[5]: May or may not work depending on seccomp policies being present.
+[5]: May or may not work depending on CRI settings.
+Observed to work with CRI-O.

 The table above applies to running with the default security options, which can be modified: